Most people that visit Virginia Beach stay in Virginia Beach.

 Driving Time: 54 minutes

-Located on the Eastern Shore of Virginia, Cape Charles, spanning over a 2817-acre area, has evolved so much over the years that it now provides its visitors various leisure options for an unforgettable trip.
+Located on the Eastern Shore of Virginia, Cape Charles, spanning over a 2,817-acre area, has evolved so much over the years that it now provides its visitors with various leisure options for an unforgettable trip.

 Nestled on Chesapeake Bay’s shorelines, it offers mile-long public beaches where you can relax and catch the sun.

-Make the most out of your stay while staying in town’s best B&Bs, summer rentals, and level up your dining experience in waterfront restaurants.
+Make the most out of your stay while staying in town’s best B&Bs and summer rentals, and level up your dining experience at waterfront restaurants.

-Enjoy the gorgeous views from the marina, discover the town’s unique history at the museum or simply seize your day while enjoying all the entertaining activities the town has to offer: shopping spots, golf courses, sport fishing, horseback trail rides, and theater.
+Enjoy the gorgeous views from the marina, discover the town’s unique history at the museum, or simply seize the day while enjoying all the entertaining activities the town has to offer: shopping spots, golf courses, sport fishing, horseback trail rides, and theater.

-To be honest, Cape Charles is one of my favorite destinations in Virginia and it certainly is one of the best value day trips from Virginia Beach (although you do need to cross the Chesapeake Bay Bridge-Tunnel in order to get there).
+To be honest, Cape Charles is one of my favorite destinations in Virginia and it certainly is one of the best value day trips from Virginia Beach (although you do need to cross the Chesapeake Bay Bridge Tunnel to get there).

 Driving Time: 31 minutes